6 Ways to Develop a More Customer Focused Business

 Allow Your Customer Service Employees to Bend the Rules

 If you allow your customer facing employees to bend the rules and make judgment calls, when necessary, it will be easier for them to help the customer.
-If they need to stick to a rigid set of rules, it will be much harder for them to accommodate or feel empathetic.
+And in case they need to stick to a rigid set of rules, it will be much harder for them to accommodate or feel empathetic.
 If they can bend the rules when needed, they will be better able to work around policies if it is needed to be fair to that customer.
 Still, when you empower your employees, that does not mean you allow them to give away services or goods all the time.
 If you do allow them to bend the rules in a way that causes revenue loss, you will find it harder to make a profit.

 Have Everyone Work in the Department